 THE FOLLOWING SUMMARY IS MEANT TO BE FOR GENERAL INFORMATION.
 DO NOT RELY UPON THE FOLLOWING FOR DEFINITIVE LEGAL ADVICE.

 Paying for the costs of nursing home care is perhaps one of the biggest concerns for many families of the “greatest generation” and, for that matter, the aging boomers.
-By 2012 payments to nursing homes are expected easily to surpass the $150 billion point . . . and keep growing from there.
-Of that total, just 12% is paid by Medicare, 9% by long term care insurance and Veterans’ benefits.
-About 32% is privately paid.
-Medicaid picks up the greatest share at 47%.
+As of 2018 payments to nursing homes exceeded the $200 billion point . . . and they’ll keep growing from there.
+Of that total, just 10% is paid by Medicare, 5% by long term care insurance and Veterans’ benefits.
+About 25% is privately paid.
+Medicaid picks up the greatest share at 60%.

 As a practical matter, the people privately paying will do so until their savings and assets are exhausted before moving on to Medicaid.
 Medicare is an entitlement program (meaning you paid for it over all those work years with payroll withholding).
 Medicaid, on the other hand, is a type of welfare (at least when it began in the 1960’s).
 Therefore, to be eligible for Medicaid, you must become “impoverished” under the program’s guidelines.

 For most individuals, the object of long-term care planning is to protect savings (by avoiding paying them to a nursing home) while simultaneously qualifying for nursing home Medicaid benefits.
 This can be done within the following rules of Medicaid eligibility.